• Skip to primary navigation

 • ×

-Dec 31, 2020 · Modified: Jul 30, 2022 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income via ads.
+Modified: Jul 30, 2022 · Published: Dec 31, 2020 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income from ads.

 Jump to Recipe Print Recipe

-Lucky Black-Eyed Pea Salad is super easy, a little spicy and full of fresh flavor.
-The peas are coated with a vinaigrette-style dressing that's full of garlic and fresh cilantro.
-This is a classic Cowboy Caviar, but served with salad greens for a crunchy and refreshing twist.
-It's delicious served any time of year.
-But did you know that black-eyed peas are often associated with luck?
-They are said to offer good luck when eaten on New Year's Day.
-Let's serve with salad greens or tortilla chips and enjoy a little good luck any time of year.
+Spicy Black-Eyed Pea Salad is super easy and full of fresh flavor.
+The black-eyed peas are coated with a vinaigrette-style dressing that's full of garlic and fresh cilantro.
+This is a classic Cowboy Caviar but served with salad greens for a crunchy and refreshing twist.

 Black-eyed pea salad in a bowl with lettuce greens.

-Bright and full of flavor, this salad is a refreshing option to a traditional green salad.
+Bright and flavorful, this salad is a refreshing option to a traditional green salad.

 Ingredients to have on hand